 1914 – Coal miners, women, and children are massacred in the Ludlow Massacre

 In the spring of 1914, the Colorado National Guard and security forces from the Colorado Fuel & Iron Company fired machine guns into a tent camp filled with striking miners and their families.
 Accounts vary, but 21 miners, women, and children are thought to have perished during the massacre either by being gunned down or burned alive after the camp was set ablaze.

 You can visit the Ludlow Memorial located by the ghost town of Ludlow between Walsenburg and Trinidad in southern Colorado.
 John D. Rockefeller Jr, the owner of the mine, was widely criticized, and the event is widely credited for improving work conditions in the United States.

 Rockefeller, who was initially resistant to compromising and meeting miners’ demands, spoke with socialite and philanthropist Molly Brown and eventually softened his stance.
 He later worked with labor relations expert and future Canadian Prime Minister W. L. Mackenzie King to develop reforms for miners and the working towns they depended on.

 Mining isn’t a part of most Coloradans’ lives in 2021 (learn more about gold panning in CO), but virtually no part of the state has been untouched by its legacy.
-From prominent buildings, labor rights laws, transportation, and the capital city of Denver, Colorado wouldn’t be the place it is today were it not for the messy business of mining.
+From prominent buildings, labor rights laws, transportation, and the capital city of Denver, Colorado wouldn’t be the place it is today was it not for the messy business of mining.